VegardFalmaar/QEDFT-Quantum-Rabi-Code/README.md

 ====

-The file `plot_config.py` contains a lot of configuration options that are chosen to look suit the configuration of the paper, such as figure size, fonts and fontsizes.
+The file `plot_config.py` contains a lot of configuration options that are chosen to suit the configuration of the paper, such as figure size, fonts and fontsizes.
 It also includes some utility functions for enabling LaTeX fonts, setting the axis labels and titles with the correct fontsizes, resizing figures etc.

-See the `plot_functional_in_lambda.py` for an example of the use.
+Plots are saved in the `plots/` directory.
+There is a rough correspondence between the names of the Python source files and the names of the saved PDFs.